accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 __Concurrency & parallelism__

 Exploiting concurrency & parallelism is the key technique to improve performance.
 This section covers those techniques.
-We mainly focus optimizing a single node here with multi-core, while distributed scaleout systems are put to the later section.
+We mainly focus on optimizing a single node here with multi-core, while distributed scaleout systems are put to the later section.
 In general, parallel means happening at the same time (need hardware support), while concurrency means happening together but not necessarily at the same time (by interleaved scheduling).

 The fundamental ability of parallelism comes from __Hardware parallelism__.
-E.g. CPU cache chip can be designed to lookup every cache lines all at the same time, while software hashtable has to resort to various multi-threading techniques backed by CPU multi-core.
+E.g. CPU cache chip can be designed to lookup all cache lines at the same time, while software hashtable has to resort to various multi-threading techniques backed with CPU multi-core.
 The best performance comes from utilizing all parallel units, with minimal coordination/synchronization overheads.

   * __Typical hardware parallelism to exploit__ are listed here.
 First, the most commonly CPU socket -> CPU cores -> CPU hyper-threading.
 Next, NUMA and [DRAM banks](https://zhuanlan.zhihu.com/p/539717599).
 SSD built-in [parallelism at Plane level](https://blog.51cto.com/alanwu/1544227) (Chip -> Die -> Plane -> Block -> Page -> Cell).
 PMEM may have similar internal parallelism like SSD.